AnyLogic

 AnyLogic is a multimethod simulation modeling tool developed by The AnyLogic Company (formerly XJ Technologies).
 It supports agent-based, discrete event, and system dynamics simulation methodologies.
 AnyLogic is cross-platform simulation software that works on Windows, macOS and Linux.

 AnyLogic is used to simulate: markets and competition, healthcare, manufacturing, supply chains and logistics, retail, business processes, social and ecosystem dynamics, defense, project and asset management, pedestrian dynamics and road traffic, IT, and aerospace.
+It is considered to be among the major players in the simulation industry, especially within the domain of business processes is acknowledged to be a powerful tool.

-History of AnyLogic
+History

-At the beginning of the 1990s, there was a big interest in the mathematical approach to modeling and simulation of parallel processes.
-This approach may be applied to the analysis of correctness of parallel and distributed programs.
+In the early 1990s, there was a big interest in the mathematical approach to modeling and simulation of parallel processes.
+This approach was applied to the analysis of correctness of parallel and distributed programs.
 The Distributed Computer Network (DCN) research group at Saint Petersburg Polytechnic University developed a software system for the analysis of program correctness; the new tool was named COVERS (Concurrent Verification and Simulation).
 This system allowed graphical modeling notation to be used for describing system structure and behavior.
 The tool was developed with the help of a research grant from Hewlett-Packard (Commonly known as HP).

-In 1998 the success of this research inspired the DCN laboratory to organize a company with the mission of developing a new generation of simulation software.
-Development emphasis was placed on applied methods: simulation, performance analysis, behavior of stochastic systems, optimization and visualization.
+In 1998, the success of this research inspired the DCN laboratory to organize a company with the mission of developing a new generation of simulation software.
+Development emphasis was placed on applied methods: simulation, performance analysis, behavior of stochastic systems, optimization, and visualization.
 The resulting software was released in 2000 and featured the latest information technologies: an object-oriented approach, elements of the UML standard, the use of Java, and a modern GUI.

-The tool was named AnyLogic, because it supported all three well-known modeling approaches: system dynamics, discrete event simulation, Agent-based modeling. and any combination of these approaches within a single model.
-The first version of AnyLogic was V4, because the numbering continues the numbering of COVERS 3.0.
+The tool was named AnyLogic because it supported all three well-known modeling approaches: system dynamics, discrete event simulation, agent-based modeling, and any combination of these approaches within a single model.
+The first version of AnyLogic was V4 because the numbering continues the numbering of COVERS 3.0.

 AnyLogic 5 was released in 2003.
-New version was focused on business simulation in different industries.
+The new version was focused on business simulation in different industries.
 AnyLogic 7 was released in 2014.
 It featured many updates aimed at simplifying model building, including support for multimethod modeling, a decreased need for coding, renewed libraries, and other usability improvements.
 AnyLogic 7.1, also released in 2014, included a new GIS implementation: in addition to shapefile-based maps, AnyLogic started to support tile maps from free online providers, including OpenStreetMap.